jesusalatorre/finalweb/README.md

 # Pawsitivity
-A node.js application for helping doggos find homes.
+A node.js-mongo backend for helping doggos find homes.